Does the right stretch film matter?

 Choosing the right stretch film does matter!

 For a company working as cost-efficiently as possible it is essential to minimise the Total Cost of Ownership (TCO).
 Investing in stretch film contributes to achieving this aim.
-At AFP, I am responsible for the commercial activities concerning stretch film with end users, and I know the importance of the proper kind of stretch film more than anybody else.
+At Trioworld, I am responsible for the commercial activities concerning stretch film with end users, and I know the importance of the proper kind of stretch film more than anybody else.

 Developing and introducing a new product normally takes a lot of time and money.
 Much energy is devoted to developing the right colour or flavour, and companies invest heavily to get the product onto the supermarket shelves.